-In the absence of a legal basis supporting a formal administrative mechanism for enforcing registered intellectual property rights, a mechanism has evolved in practice to enforcing NOIP decisions through the de facto administrative mechanism for the following reasons:
+In the absence of a legal basis supporting a formal administrative mechanism for enforcing registered intellectual property rights, a mechanism has evolved in practice to which infringement victims primarily turn when they are unable to settle cases through informal discussions with the infringer.
+This involves petitioning the NOIP for a decision of infringement.
+While the NOIP has issued decisions of infringement in a responsible and timely manner, victims of infringement have encountered difficulties enforcing NOIP decisions through the de facto administrative mechanism for the following reasons:

-- State-owned manufacturers and importers of pharmaceutical products sometimes refuse to comply with the NOIP decisions on the ground that they are subject to the regulatory authority of the MoH only, not the NOIP; - The administrative enforcement bodies, specifically the Market Management Bureau and the Economic Police, sometimes say they are confused over whether the NOIP has authority to issue instructions to pharmaceutical companies that are primarily regulated by the MoH; - The administrative enforcement bodies are influenced by the local authorities who claim they have the authority to make an independent decision as to whether an infringement has actually occurred; and - The MoH does not cooperate closely with the NOIP to resolve cases of trademark infringement by pharmaceutical companies.
-(In a few cases, the MoH has acted in unison with the NOIP by following up NOIP decisions of infringement with letters of its own instructing the infringing company to change the name of its product.
-However, this is not being done in all cases and even when there is such follow-up, little is done to compel recalcitrant infringers to comply with the MoH directive).
+- State-owned manufacturers and importers of pharmaceutical products sometimes refuse to comply with the NOIP decisions on the ground that they are subject to the regulatory authority of the MOH only, not the NOIP; - The administrative enforcement bodies, specifically the Market Management Bureau and the Economic Police, sometimes say they are confused over whether the NOIP has authority to issue instructions to pharmaceutical companies that are primarily regulated by the MOH; - The administrative enforcement bodies are influenced by the local authorities who claim they have the authority to make an independent decision as to whether an infringement has actually occurred; and - The MOH does not cooperate closely with the NOIP to resolve cases of trademark infringement by pharmaceutical companies.
+(In a few cases, the MOH has acted in unison with the NOIP by following up NOIP decisions of infringement with letters of its own instructing the infringing company to change the name of its product.
+However, this is not being done in all cases and even when there is such follow-up, little is done to compel recalcitrant infringers to comply with the MOH directive).

 PhRMA believes that Vietnam is obliged by its acceptance of intellectual property enforcement obligations under the U.S.-Vietnam trade agreement to change its enforcement environment to remove these deficiencies.
 In particular, PhRMA believes Vietnam must make changes to its legislation governing enforcement of intellectual property rights to comply with its new obligations.
-In addition PhRMA requests that the U.S. Trade Representative seek a confirmation from Vietnam that it will issue new guidance, pursuant to Article 65 of Decree No. 63/CP of the Government providing Detailed Regulations and Guidelines for Implementing the Civil Code Provisions on Industrial Property dated 24 October 1996 which stipulates that i) all companies operating in Vietnam, including local and foreign manufacturers and distributors of pharmaceutical products, are required to comply with NOIP's decisions concerning infringement of industrial property and ii) the administrative enforcement bodies are required to comply with NOIP decisions irrespective of the opinion of local authorities.
+In addition PhRMA requests that USTR seek a confirmation from Vietnam that it will issue new guidance, pursuant to Article 65 of Decree No. 63/CP of the Government providing Detailed Regulations and Guidelines for Implementing the Civil Code Provisions on Industrial Property dated 24 October 1996 which stipulates that i) all companies operating in Vietnam, including local and foreign manufacturers and distributors of pharmaceutical products, are required to comply with NOIP's decisions concerning infringement of industrial property and ii) the administrative enforcement bodies are required to comply with NOIP decisions irrespective of the opinion of local authorities.

-PhRMA also believes that the MoH and NOIP should coordinate more closely to resolve infringement problems in respect of pharmaceutical trademarks, at least until it is made clear that infringers and local enforcement bodies must comply with NOIP instructions.
+PhRMA also believes that the MOH and NOIP should coordinate more closely to resolve infringement problems in respect of pharmaceutical trademarks, at least until it is made clear that infringers and local enforcement bodies must comply with NOIP instructions.
 PhRMA welcomes Decision No. 1203/BYT/QD of the Ministry of Health Promulgating Regulations on Medicine Registration to the extent it requires local and foreign pharmaceutical companies, before registering their products, to present a verification from the NOIP that the name of the product does not infringe the registered trademark of another company.
-It is hoped that this portends closer cooperation between the MoH and NOIP on this important issue.
+It is hoped that this portends closer cooperation between the MOH and NOIP on this important issue.